Information about our plans

 Drummond House Plans are designed to meet or exceed the National Building Code norms in place at the time of their creation.
 However, because of roof

-building permits.
-At that time, if your building department requires additional information or engineering data, they will provide a written list of
+permits.
+At that time, if your building department requires additional information or engineering data, they may provide a written list of the specific

-the specific items needed.
-We will gladly furnish your building department, and you, with the information and data requested.
-In addition, your
+items needed.
+We will gladly take a look at the list and help you furnish the building department, with the information and data requested.
+In addition,

 More about Engineering

-window glass -vs.- exterior wall surface areas, etc. Engineering for concrete foundations, local soils and geotechnical conditions, or for special energy
+of window glass -vs.- exterior wall surface areas, etc. Engineering for concrete foundations, local soils and geotechnical conditions, or for

-or heat-loss calculations, is not provided by us.
-In order to have the plans stamped at your local level, or reviewed and adjusted to your
+special energy or heat-loss calculations, is not provided by us.
+In order to have the plans stamped at your local level, or reviewed and adjusted